Graceful Trumpeter Swans return home for winter

 Rarest North American Waterfowl

 Trumpeter Swans are the largest and rarest of all North American waterfowl.
-Adults have snow white plumage with black bills and feet.
+Adults have snow-white plumage with black bills and feet.
 Adult females, called pens, may weigh up to 20 pounds.
 Males, called cobs, can weigh over 30 pounds.
 Trumpeters measure approximately five feet from bill to tail.

-Young immature trumpeter swans are called cygnets and have a sooty-gray plumage with a pinkish bill and feet.
+Young trumpeter swans are called cygnets and have a sooty-gray plumage with a pinkish bill and feet.
 By the second year of life, the cygnets will have their adult plumage.
 Trumpeter swans can live longer than 24 years in the wild and more than 30 years in captivity.

-Trumpeter Swans inhabit lakes, ponds, large rivers and coastal bays.
-The most important habitat requirements are open water, access to food and protection from disturbance.
+Trumpeter Swans inhabit lakes, ponds, large rivers, and coastal bays.
+The most important habitat requirements are open water, access to food, and protection from disturbance.
 Winter habitats extend from the Chesapeake Bay to the lower Mississippi.

 Trumpeter Swans 101